ankit-90/coding_guidelines/general_guidelines.md

 intentionally named code makes for a longer function, but consider how much easier it will be to find **WORK_DAYS_PER_WEEK** than to find all the places where 5 was used and filter the list down to just the instances with the intended meaning.

+* **Class Names**
+Classes and objects should have noun or noun phrase names like *Customer, WikiPage, Account, and AddressParser*.
+Avoid words like *Manager, Processor, Data, or Info* in the name of a class.
+A class name should not be a verb.